Sydney-Informatics-Hub/geopython/setup.md

 ---

 # 1. Get a Python client
 We generally use and recommend Miniconda Python distribution: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
-But feel free to use whatever one works for you.
+But feel free to use whatever one works for you (and the course materials).
 We will be using Miniconda3-py37_4.8.3.

 You can get this specific version here for: